RanSuLab/starter-academic/content/en/publication/Decision Variants for the Automatic/index.md

 ---
-title: "Predicting drug-induced hepatotoxicity based on biological feature maps and diverse classification strategies"
+title: "Decision Variants for the Automatic Determination of Optimal Feature Subset in RF-RFE"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Qi Chen
+- Zhaopeng Meng
+- Xinyi Liu
+- Qianguo Jin
 - admin
-- Huichen Wu
-- Xinyi Liu
-- Leyi Wei

-date: "2019-12-01T00:00:00Z"
+date: "2018-06-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).